Stroke & Vascular Disorders

 2. Intraoperative factors | |||

 Age.
-Advanced age is a major risk factor for stroke and postoperative cognitive dysfunction following cardiac surgery (41).
-In a study of 2000 patients undergoing cardiopulmonary bypass, the incidence of neurologic deficits after surgery was 10 times higher in those 75 years or older than in those younger than 65 years of age.
-Mortality rate was 9 times higher (35.7% vs. 4.0%) in patients with perioperative neurologic deficits (81).
-Fortunately, with innovations in surgical techniques, more elderly patients have been successfully operated with lower rates of complications nowadays (102).
+Advanced age is a major predictor of stroke and cognitive dysfunction following cardiac surgery (61).
+In a study of 2000 patients who underwent cardiopulmonary bypass, the neurologic deficits occurred nine times more often in those 75 years or older compared to those younger than 65 years of age.
+The mortality rate was nine times higher (35.7% vs. 4.0%) in patients with perioperative neurologic deficits than in those without deficits (113).
+Fortunately, new surgical techniques have improved the outcome in elderly patients (140).

 Sex.
-Women, for unknown reason, have higher mortality and increased risk of perioperative neurologic complications compared to men (50).
+Women have an increased risk of perioperative neurologic complications and mortality (74).

 Ascending aorta atheroma.
-Atheroma of ascending aorta in cardiac surgical patients predicts neurologic events, stroke, prolonged hospitalization, and mortality (29; 30; 07; 101).
-Embolism is reduced by avoiding aortic manipulation during surgery (132).
+The presence of ascending aorta atheroma predicts neurologic events, stroke, prolonged hospitalization, and mortality after surgery (39; 40; 09; 139).
+Embolism is reduced by avoiding aortic manipulation during surgery (178).

-A significantly lower incidence of stroke was seen in off-pump patients (0.4%) compared to the on-pump group (3.9%) (95).
-The off-pump, no-touch surgical technique avoids aortic manipulation and the effects of cardiopulmonary bypass and (101; 21).
-Intraoperative ultrasound of the proximal aorta helps to avoid the area of plaque before clamp placement and may reduce the incidence of perioperative stroke (81; 91).
+Off-pump surgery lowers the incidence of stroke compared to the on-pump group (0.4% vs. 3.9%) (131).
+The off-pump, no-touch surgical technique avoids aortic manipulation and the effects of cardiopulmonary bypass (139; 26).
+Intraoperative ultrasound of the proximal aorta helps to avoid the area of plaque before clamp placement and prevent perioperative stroke (113; 126).

-In a small study, cardiac surgery performed without cardiopulmonary bypass, the off-pump technique, has reduced overall morbidity and mortality compared with on-pump surgery (02).
-However, another study, enrolling 2203 patients who underwent coronary artery bypass graft, did not find a significant difference in the composite outcome, stroke, or neuropsychological decline between the 2 groups at 30 days (117).
+In a small study, surgery performed without cardiopulmonary bypass, the off-pump technique, has reduced overall morbidity and mortality compared with on-pump surgery (04).
+However, another study, enrolling 2203 patients who underwent coronary artery bypass graft, did not find a significant difference in the composite outcome, stroke, or neuropsychological decline between the two groups at 30 days (157).

 Perioperative mean arterial pressure.
-Cerebral blood flow must be constant in order to sustain the brain metabolism.
-Cerebral blood flow can be defined as cerebral perfusion pressure over cerebrovascular resistance.
-Autoregulation is maintenance of cerebral blood relatively constant at cerebral perfusion pressure values between 50 to 130 mmHg.
+Cerebral blood flow remains constant to sustain the brain metabolism.
+Blood flow is defined as cerebral perfusion pressure divided by cerebrovascular resistance.
+Autoregulation maintains the cerebral blood flow relatively constant at cerebral perfusion pressure values between 50 and 130 mmHg.

 In a retrospective review of 1022 coronary artery bypass surgery patients, the overall rate of perioperative stroke was 2.2%.
-The rate was increased with severity of extracranial carotid stenosis, from 4.7% in less than 70% stenosis, 5% in 70% to 99% stenosis to 8% in total occlusion (28).
+The rate was increased with the severity of extracranial carotid stenosis, from 4.7% in less than 70% stenosis, 5% in 70% to 99% stenosis to 8% in total occlusion (38).

 Summary.
 Common risk factors are advanced age, carotid artery stenosis, prior heart surgery, prior stroke, peripheral vascular disease, hypertension, diabetes mellitus, aortic atheroma, open heart surgery, and prolonged cardiopulmonary bypass time.